hosshonarvar/SegNet/others_code/README.md

 # Image-Segmentation
-Challenge problem: Image segmentation of celebrity faces
+Image segmentation of celebrity faces

 In this project, I have developed a deep learning framework for image segmentation of celebrity faces.
 Below, I summarize the components of the project and more details can be found in the notebook file.